elden43/ping-kong/README.md

     - JSON (`application/json`), form-data (`application/x-www-form-urlencoded`), or plain text (`text/plain`).

 6. **Log Results with Details**:
-    - Logs are written to files specified in the YAML configuration.
-Details include status codes, response times, server responses, and more.
+    - Logs are saved to files specified in the YAML configuration, including status codes, response times, server responses, and more.

 ---